 The PBC is committed to client service and strong stewardship of public resources, and plans, designs and builds facilities that reflect the highest standards of environmental and economic sustainability.
 The PBC’s vision is a built environment in which function, beauty and sustainability are inherent to every community; where physical surroundings inspire and support achievement of the individual goals of those who live, work and visit Chicago and Cook County; and, where people gather to share the common values that truly build our communities.

 To accomplish its mission, the PBC hires individuals for a variety of positions, offering competitive salaries, excellent benefits, and the opportunity to participate in shaping the City of Chicago’s public facilities and its future.

-Opportunities are posted on the PBC’s Web page, www.pbcchicago.com Those interested in pursuing those vacancies can respond by sending query letters and resumes to firstname.lastname@example.org.
-Questions regarding jobs opportunities also may be directed to this email address.
+Opportunities are posted below.
+Those interested in pursuing these vacancies can respond by sending cover letters and resumes to firstname.lastname@example.org.
+Questions regarding job opportunities may also be directed to this email address.

 The PBC is an equal opportunity employer.